KedarKandel/E-Shop/README.md

 This web application is built using React for the front-end and Node.js, Express, and MongoDB for the back-end.
 It implements Material UI for styling and a JSON Web Token for authentication.

 The application allows users to create an account and login onto the application and go througn the experience of e-shooping.
 Products are accessed using a REST API built with Node.js and Express.
-  The application uses MongoDB DATABASE.
+  - The application uses MongoDB DATABASE.
+  - You will need to add your mongodb configuration to connect to the database.
+(You can go to the mongodb atlas and get your own configuration string)

 Installation